snapetech/slskdn/docs/phase8-refactoring-design.md

 Without hard boundaries, this will become unmaintainable.
 Phase 8 establishes **explicit module boundaries** and **clean interfaces**.

+### Guiding Principle: No Feature Loss, Focus on Speed + Security

+**Overarching constraints for all refactors:**

+1. **Do not remove features we've already committed to conceptually**:
+   - DHT as a first-class data path (not just lookup sidecar)
+   - NAT experimentation and multi-path strategies
+   - Multi-swarm overlay
+   - MBID/Brainz-based jobs, discography, repair, canonical selection

+2. When forced to choose between:
+   - (A) cleaner/"nicer" abstractions and
+   - (B) retaining high flexibility for DHT/NAT/mesh experiments,

+   Default to **(B)**, as long as we can still test and reason about it.

+3. Refactors must be justified by:
+   - **Performance wins** (throughput, latency, better resource usage), or
+   - **Security/robustness wins** (less attack surface, clearer policy, better disaster behaviour),

+   Not *only* by aesthetics.

 ---

 ## 1. Hard Boundaries: Split into Explicit Modules